sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
--   Unit test that fails in the current Cursor rotation:

-    Move 0 (+X), Move 2 (+Z).
-Normal is 1,0,0. axis is 1.6, 0, 1.6.
-    Move 0 or Move 1 shows the defect.

-    Move 2 (+Y).
-Normal is 1,0,0. axis is 0, 1.6, 0.
-    Move 0 or Move 1 are OK.

-    In the defect case, the Y rotation will be inserted in between the X and the Z, which is why it goes wrong.

 -   Maybe label moves North, South, East, West.

 -   Review how the generic store is set up.
 Maybe it should all be done by walk,